Open-MBEE/Comodo/README.md

 ----------------------------------------------
 To install COMODO2 from ESO GIT repository (it requires waf and wtools):

-    $ git lfs install
     $ git clone https://gitlab.eso.org/ifw/comodo2.git comodo2
     $ cd comodo2
-    $ git lfs pull
     $ waf configure
     $ waf install

-The installation of Large File Storage (lfs) is required to retrieve the JAR files used by COMODO2.
-This step (`git lfs install`) should be executed only once per account.

 JARs (including comodo2.jar) are installed by waf in `$PREFIX/lib` directory.